-By default, access to the CA operations room or cage is disabled for all personnel, with access provisioning granted on an as-needed basis for specific time intervals.
+By default, access to the CA facility is disabled for all personnel, with access provisioning granted on an as-needed basis for specific time intervals.
 Access to safes protecting assets requires two-person control.

 Apple's global security team is responsible for physical access to Apple data centers and HSEs, including access management systems, access records, monitoring and alerting systems, and security personnel to provide a continuous presence at each data center facility.